gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 2: Tuesday, September 10, 2024 - Higher-Order Functions
 Starting with high-order functions today.
 Basically passing a function to another function or return a function from a function.

+### Day 3: Wednesday, September 11, 2024 - Recursion
+Practicing some recursion today over using regular loops or conditionals.